-The selected organization shall provide a technical representative to develop or support the development of use cases that define and explain the utility of the components or capabilities developed during Geo4NIEM.
-These use cases shall be used to provide a basis for demonstration storyboards and the demonstration itself.
+The selected organization shall provide a technical representative to develop or support the development of a scenario and associated use cases that define and explain the utility of the components or capabilities developed during this Initiative.
+These scenario/use cases shall be used to provide a basis for demonstration storyboards and the demonstration itself.